Kaushal000/Streamlit-coronavirus-detection-app/README.md

   streamlit run app.py
 ```

 ## On running the app it will automatically open your default browser and the app will be running on localhost:8501.
-If you browser doesn't open automatically open your browser and type the url in the adress bar `localhost:8501`
+If you browser doesn't open automatically open your browser and type the url in the adress bar `bash localhost:8501`

 ## To run the app on docker change the directory to src